CombatCovid/website-ux-design/content/docs/publish/how-to.md

 sidebar: 'docs'
 ---
 # How to document a design
 [See this documentation example](https://github.com/CombatCovid/mit-emergency-ventilator).
 You can also download it to see the final result.

+👉 See this repository example:[**Pulse Oximeter Arduino**](https://github.com/CombatCovid/Pulse-Oximeter-Arduino).
 ## 1. Download the basic template
 Use [this template](https://github.com/CombatCovid/doc-template) and guidelines to make your documentation more FAIR (Findable Accessible Interoperable and Reusable).
 The template has a simple structure that allows to easily present your content separating the source files(src) that users need to replicate from explanations (docs), and guides that explain how to use the source files.